FlamingKeyboard/TabLocker/README.md

 ## Features

-- **Tab Management**: Save and restore browser tabs with one click
+- **Tab Management**: Save all open tabs, restore individual tabs or entire sessions
-- **Local Encryption**: AES-256-GCM encryption using Web Crypto API
+- **Security**: All data is encrypted locally using AES-256-GCM via the Web Crypto API
-- **Privacy First**: All data stored locally, no cloud services
-- **Data Compression**: Efficient storage using compression
+- **Privacy**: No cloud storage or external services - all data stays on your device
+- **Compression**: Uses LZString to compress data before encryption for efficient storage
-- **Export/Import**: Securely export and import your saved tabs
+- **Export/Import**: Export and import your saved tabs as encrypted files
-- **Cross-Browser**: Compatible with Chrome, Firefox, Edge, and Opera

-## Security Features

-- AES-256-GCM encryption for all saved data
-- Secure key management using browser's built-in crypto capabilities
-- No data leaves your device - everything is stored locally
-- Optional PIN protection for accessing saved tabs
+- **Search**: Find saved tabs by title or URL

+## Technical Details

+### Security

+TabLocker uses the Web Crypto API to implement AES-256-GCM encryption for all saved tab data.
+The encryption key is generated when the extension is first installed and stored securely in local storage.

+### Data Storage

+All data is stored locally using the browser's storage API.
+No data is sent to any external servers.

+### Compression

+TabLocker uses LZString to compress tab data before encryption, reducing storage requirements and enabling more efficient export/import.

 ## Installation